Abandoned Mobile Homes

-SB 213 by Sen. Josh McKoon (R-Columbus) would incent financial institutions to operate in underserved areas designated as Banking Empowerment Zones by allowing the local governmental entity to place deposits with such financial institution as long as the rate of interest in at least equal to the institution’s posted two year rate paid on certificates of deposit.
+SB 213 by Sen. Josh McKoon (R-Columbus) and SB 358 by Sen. Michael "Doc" Rhett (D-Marietta) are identical bills that would provide an incentive for financial institutions to operate in underserved areas designated as Banking Improvement Zones by the Department of Community Affairs by allowing the local governmental entity to place deposits with such financial institution as long as the rate of interest is at least equal to the institution’s posted two year rate paid on certificates of deposit.

 HB 357by Rep. Ron Stephens (R-Garden City).
 The bill creates a process by which boats and other watercraft will be titled.
 GBA supports.

 HB 887 by Rep. Jay Powell (R-Camilla) would simplify state and local taxes and local franchise fees to make it easier to finance broadband projects.
 The bill is one of the recommendations from the House Rural Development Council following statewide meetings in 2017.